Pathover/pathover-slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- The request contains missing/invalid parameters.
-The reason text will more detailed messages.
 403 | Forbidden -- The API key is invalid, please check again.
 404 | Not Found -- The requested resource doesn't exist or missing.
 405 | Method Not Allowed -- The endpoint your are trying to use does not exist.